Does Red Light Therapy Help With Hyperpigmentation?

 Red light therapy works even better when combined with other treatments for hyperpigmentation.

-Pairing it with vitamin C serums can help fade dark spots faster.
+Pairing it with vitamin C serums can help fade dark spots faster .
 It also works well with hydroquinone.

-Microneedling and laser treatments are safe to combine with red light therapy, but spacing them out is important.
+For those using chemical peels , red light therapy can assist with post-treatment healing.
+Microneedling and laser treatments are safe to combine with red light therapy , but spacing them out is important .

 How to Use Red Light Therapy for Hyperpigmentation at Home?